-- Inclusive Playspace

-Upgrades (up to \$75,000 per project)

-- Inclusive Playspace

-New (up to \$300,000 per project)
+- Inclusive Playspace Upgrades (up to \$75,000 per project) - Inclusive Playspace New (up to \$200,000 per project)

-These categories will be open to applications from all NSW LGAs.
 Successful applicants will be required to expend the funding within eighteen months from the date of the Funding Agreement.

 The entire grant process will be managed in SmartyGrants, the Departments secure online grants management portal.
 This includes the application, the assessment, the progress reporting and the acquittal.